Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 participants.

-Whilst the course can be delivered entirely as a code-along, we have also taught exercises 3 and 4 as a 'lab', with participants working individually or in small groups supported by floating demonstrators.
+Whilst the course can be delivered entirely as a code-along, we have also taught exercises 3 and 4 as a "lab", with participants working individually or in small groups supported by floating demonstrators.
 An advantage of this approach for the CNN exercises is that it allows participants to explore a variety of PyTorch's features,